99366/stats220/index.md

 image_write(final_image, "my_meme.png")
 ```

-### Inspirations and Motivations for the Image 👣👣👣👣
+### Inspirations and Motivations for the meme 👣👣👣👣

 #### 1. The inspiration was from the topic "Top 40 songs" in the lecture🎶🎶🎶🎶.
 #### 2. Recently, my younger sister started to study English, but she preferred to watch TV. 📙 or 📺?
 #### 3. I came up with an idea to combine two things—watching English animations 💡.
-#### 4. The inspiration for the appearance of my image was from a [picture online](https://sportsbrowser.net/wp-content/uploads/2021/10/most-popular-sports-in-america-infographics_5283a.png) 🖼️.
+#### 4. The inspiration for the appearance of my meme was from a [picture online](https://sportsbrowser.net/wp-content/uploads/2021/10/most-popular-sports-in-america-infographics_5283a.png) 🖼️.
-#### 5. I collected the animations pictures, arranged, coded and made this final image📝📝📝📝📝🖼️.
+#### 5. I collected the animations pictures, arranged, coded and made this final meme📝📝📝📝📝🖼️.